A CRITIQUE OF BLACK LIVES MATTER

 These are anarchists who care nothing for racial injustice.
 They’re pathetic, professional protestors who pounce on any opportunity to cause as much trouble as possible.

-By the way, these are also rioting anarchists who attempt to remain anonymous to avoid their mummy from spotting them on the 6 o’clock news, which would eventually result in banishment to their bedroom.
+By the way, these are also rioting anarchists who attempt to remain anonymous so that they avoid their mummy from spotting them on the 6 o’clock news, which would eventually result in banishment to their bedroom.

 BLM’s silence on the dreadful infiltration by these slimy groups is deafening.
-As they say themselves – silence is complicity.
-Turning a blind eye to this extremism has turned out to be a totally back-breaking blunder.
+As they say themselves – “silence is complicity”.
+Turning a blind eye to this extremism is proving to be a totally back-breaking blunder.

-The blunder gets bigger when you consider that they’re more than willing to bail these balloons out of jail.
+The blunder gets bigger when you consider that BLM are more than willing to bail these rioting balloons out of jail.
 A fact that they don’t disclose to the people who they accept donations from.